piobpc/PowerBI_data_science_dashboard/README.md

 # Data Scientist Jobs Dashboard project created with support of Power BI
 ![Project1 Main Page](/images/P1_dashboard_main_page.jpg)
 ## Introduction
 This dashboard was created for **anyone interested in Data Science** in order to solve a problem with searching interesting data related to Data Science job offers or postings.
-Thanks to this project you may further **explore different industry trends and draw some own conslusions**.
+Thanks to this project you may further **explore different industry trends and draw some own conclusions**.

 The data used comes from 2024 data science job postings.